jlaua2/CS351--Group-12/README.md

 Provide a brief explanation of the project.
 Example:

 > This project is a full-stack web application built with Django (REST API) and React (frontend).
-It provides a scalable architecture for modern web applications.
+Which serves google api data to a react frontend and uses it to implement a cost comparison tool.

 ---

-## 🛠 Tech Stack
+## Tech Stack

 ### **Frontend**